joy labinjo: the fine artist depicting intimate scenes of family life

 Joy Labinjo, Untitled, 2018

 Joy Labinjo had always been good at art.
 The 23-year-old had the talent, the skill, the ability to paint detailed, figurative pieces ever since she fell in love with the medium as a GCSE student in her native Stevenage.
 “It was all nudes, paintings of hands, some portraits,” as she puts it.
 “And they were good, everything matched up, they looked fine.”
-But she couldn’t help feeling like there was something missing: “That’s when I realised all my paintings were all of white people,” she says.
+But she couldn’t help feeling like there was something missing: “That’s when I realized all my paintings were all of white people,” she says.

 It’s a story worth sharing when you consider Joy’s work today.
 Her output is so tied up with her British-Nigerian heritage, so immersed in that intersection between belonging, identity and culture, that it’s hard to imagine it any other way.
 “I guess I was looking at artists like Jenny Saville and Lucian Freud,” she says.
 “And I just couldn’t shake those people off.
 I didn’t know how to paint my own ideas.”